vaibhav-if/log-watcher/README.md

-# README
+# Log Watcher

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Ruby on rails implementation of a log watching solution (similar to the tail -f command) using websockets

-* Ruby version
+* Ruby version: 3.4.1

-* System dependencies

-* Configuration
+* Rails version 7.2.2

-* Database creation

-* Database initialization
+To run the project -
+* Fork and clone the repo
+* cd into the project directory

-* How to run the test suite
+* run `bundle install`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* create a dummy.log file inside log directory (fill with some logs if you may)

-* ...
+* run rails s
+* watch last 10 logs and as you enter contents into the file